Third-party login plugin for hapi.js.

 BitBucket, Cognito, DigitalOcean, Discord, Dropbox, Facebook, Fitbit, Foursquare,

-GitHub, GitLab, Google Plus, Google, Instagram, LinkedIn, Medium, Meetup, Mixer,
+GitHub, GitLab, Google Plus, Google, Instagram, LinkedIn, Medium, Meetup,

 Nest, Office365, Okta, Phabricator, Pingfed, Pinterest, Reddit, Salesforce, Slack,